efueger/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/01_ModelAdmin.md

 ## Searching Records

-[api:ModelAdmin] uses the [SearchContext](../search/searchcontext) class to provide a search form, as well as get the searched results.
+[api:SilverStripe\Admin\ModelAdmin] uses the [SearchContext](../search/searchcontext) class to provide a search form, as well as get the searched results.
 Every [api:SilverStripe\ORM\DataObject] can have its own context, based on the fields which should be searchable.
 The class makes a guess at how those fields should be searched, e.g. showing a checkbox for any boolean fields in your `$db` definition.